LuckyDavid/azure-cloud/petstore/05-create-an-azure-k8s-cluster/README.md

 ## Deploy Pet Store Services to AKS

-1. Add a user nodepool for the petstore services, the deployment yam's will use the nodeSelector ```agentpool: petstorenp2``` to deploy to this pool
+1. Add a user nodepool for the petstore services, the deployment yam's will use the nodeSelector ```agentpool: petstorenp2``` to deploy to this pool - **will it?**

     ```
     az aks nodepool add \
         --resource-group azurepetstorerg \
-        --cluster-name azurepetstore-akscluster \
+        --cluster-name <youralias>azurepetstore-akscluster \
         --name petstorenp2 \
-        --node-count 3
+        --node-count 1
     ```
 2. Deploy petstorepetservice to AKS

    cd to azure-cloud/petstore/petstorepetservice

-   `vi petstorepetservice-deployment.yml`
+   `vi aks-petstorepetservice.yml`

    update the image path to that of your container registry, save and exit

-   `image: azurepetstorecr.azurecr.io/petstorepetservice:latest`
+   `image: <yourazurecontainerregistry>.azurecr.io/petstorepetservice:latest`

    run the deployment

-   `kubectl apply -f petstorepetservice-deployment --namespace $NAMESPACE`
+   `kubectl apply -f aks-petstorepetservice --namespace $NAMESPACE`

    `kubectl apply -f petstorepetservice-service --namespace $NAMESPACE`